Pak Army says Indian Army chief Gen Naravane’s assertion on LoC ceasefire not true | Law-Order

 Pak Army says Indian Army chief Gen Naravane’s assertion on LoC ceasefire not true

-No side should misconstrue it as their strength or others weakness, Maj Gen Iftikhar said.India has repeatedly told Pakistan that Jammu and Kashmir was, is and shall forever remain an integral part of the country.
+No side should misconstrue it as their strength or others weakness, Maj Gen Iftikhar said.Meanwhile, Pakistans Senate on Friday unanimously passed a resolution reassuring the countrys full support to the people of Kashmir in the efforts for the right of self-determination as promised by the United Nations.The resolution, moved by Minister of State for Parliamentary Affairs Ali Muhammad Khan, demanded the international community to take cognisance and action against alleged human rights violations in Kashmir.India has repeatedly told Pakistan that Jammu and Kashmir was, is and shall forever remain an integral part of the country.

 - Country: